 DES concurred with the 11 Superfund records of decisions (RODs) signed by EPA and the Air Force.
 By the summer of 2000, the Air Force had implemented all remedial actions required in the ROD's.
 Some of the remedial actions and progress at the former Pease AFB include;

 Site 34 - the Air Force completed the excavation of contaminated soils at the Jet Engine Test Cell site (Site 34) in 1993,

 Sediment Removals - All Brooks and Ditches across the base were investigated and at a number of locations sediments were excavated and disposed offsite.

-Site 22 - In 1997 an SVE/air sparging system became operational at Burn Area.
+Site 22 - In 1997 an SVE/air sparging system became operational at the former Burn Area.
 The SVE/Air Sparge treatment system was taken off line in 2004.
 Comprehensive groundwater sampling in the source area was completed in 2005 and it was determined additional active soil treatment was no longer needed and monitored natural attenuation was appropriate.
+Groundwater monitoring is ongoing.

 Site 45 - An SVE system was installed at the Old Jet Engine Test Stand (Site 45) in 1997.
 The system has cleaned up contaminated soils to below regulatory standards.
 Low levels of groundwater contamination remain and are being naturally attenuated.
 Groundwater monitoring is ongoing.

 Site 73 - In 1999 the Air Force completed installation of a permeable reactive barrier (PRB) in overburden at Building 234 (Site 73) to clean up groundwater contamination associated with solvent releases.
-In 2012 a modified source area remedy was proposed, which consists of in-situ bioremediation to treat the low levels of contamination that remain.
+In 2012 a modified remedy was implemented which consists of in-situ bioremediation to treat the low levels of contamination that remain.
 Performance monitoring is ongoing

 Plume 13/14, is one of the larger petroleum release sites, and a location where the initial remedial action was not effective.
 A revised remedial action plan (RAP) consisting of AS/SVE was proposed in 2005 to address high levels of soil contamination that remain below the water table.
 The Plume 13/14 remedial system is one of the largest remedial systems at the former base.
 Construction for the SVE/AS remedial system was completed in the spring of 2008 and start-up began in early summer.
 Excessive flammable vapor generation however caused the system to be shut-down.
 Additional investigations were conducted and are currently ongoing to better understand the problem.